LukeSmithxyz/based.cooking/src/taco-seasoning.md

 ## Directions

-1. Mix ingredients in a bowl
+1. Combine ingredients in a small bowl.

 ## Contribution